fieryhenry/BCSFE-Python/README.md

 1. If you are using an emulator: Go to your emulator's install directory, if you're using LDPlayer it will most likely be in `C:/LDPlayer/LDPlayer4.0`.
-   Then find `adb` in that folder (other emulators might have it in the `bin`
+   Then find `adb` in that folder (other emulators might have it in the `bin` directory)
-    directory)

 2. If you aren't using an emulator [Download the Android SDK Platform Tools ZIP file for Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip), and unzip it.

-3. Copy the path to the directory that you are in
+3. Copy the path to the folder that you are in (not adb.exe itself)

 4. Then open the windows start menu and search: `edit the system environment variables` and press enter.

 5. Then click on the `Environment Variables` button.